NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Erraticannon.md

 **Frequency** once per day

-**Effect** You set the _erraticannon_ to maximum power and unleash a blast that deals 1d6 acid, 1d6 cold, 1d6 electricity, 1d6 fire, 1d6 sonic, 1d6 bludgeoning, 1d6 piercing, and 1d6 slashing damage to all creatures in a 30-foot cone (DC 25 Reflex check save).
+**Effect** You set the _erraticannon_ to maximum power and unleash a blast that deals 1d6 acid, 1d6 cold, 1d6 electricity, 1d6 fire, 1d6 sonic, 1d6 bludgeoning, 1d6 piercing, and 1d6 slashing damage to all creatures in a @Template\[cone|distance:30\] (DC 25 Reflex check save).

 *Source: Pathfinder #180: The Smoking Gun*
 *OGL*